LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/en.md

 > While JavaScript developers can use libraries that help with immutability, TypeScript developers typically have to rely on the native array/object spread operators

-Both immutable.js and Rambda provides typescript type definitions, and they are not harder to use compare to using them in JS.
+Both immutable.js and Rambda, the Javascript libraries that the author mentioned, provide typescript type definitions, and they are not harder to use compared to using them in JS.

 ## Functional languages
 As a person who tries to promote functional languages,